Back to monorepo orchestration Target affected workspaces Configure turbo pipelines Compare the Nx approach

 }

-Add a pre-merge validation step to fail fast on graph violations:
+• Add a dedicated pre-merge check that fails fast on any graph violation:

 {